The hot new travel trend? Blend!

 Read more for how people are blurring the lines between professional life and play-time.

-What is blended travel or?
+What is blended travel for?

 Blended travel is a mix of business and leisure travel.
-Some terms:

 Bleisure travellers combine private and professional time by adding personal days to a business trip.
 According to 2021’s Global Business Traveler Report, 89% of business travellers plan to pad work trips with personal days.